 Food and Beverage Header

-The Need for Chloramine Reduction
+UV for Chloramine and Chlorine Reduction

 For more than 100 years, most public water supplies in the US have been treated with chlorine.
-Today, however, more than 40% of utilities have made the switch from chlorine to chloramine (a mixture of chlorine and ammonia), largely due to its advantages as a longer-lasting residual and that it produces fewer disinfection by-products.
+Now, more than 40% of utilities have made the switch from chlorine to chloramine (a mixture of chlorine and ammonia), largely due to its advantages as a longer-lasting residual and that it produces fewer disinfection by-products.
 That said, chloramines have corrosive properties that can damage metal pipes and, over time, degrade rubber, such as O-rings, gaskets, and seals.
 As a result, chloramines can damage process equipment, such as downstream membranes.

 Ultraviolet (UV) technology using low-pressure lamps is a highly effective, versatile, reliable method for chloramine reduction.
 Studies have demonstrated conclusively that chloramine residuals up to 4 ppm can be successfully reduced to < 0.02 ppm by the application of UV light.